mgorav/CNNImageRecoginition/README.md

 Check out my GitHub project which provides Keras based CNN model for facial recognition.
 It's a generic approach for image recognition, where the dataset is decoupled from CNN model.
 Building such a model consist of the following steps:
-Convolution > Pooling > Flattening > Full connection (a neural network) Image augmentation is used for accuracy of 85%
+Convolution > Pooling > Flattening > Full connection (a neural network) Image augmentation is used for accuracy of 85%.
+This is not bad at all!!

+The performance can be further improved by running this on GPU and using image_shape of 256 x 3 X 3 and adding more convolution layer

+Try it out!!!

 # Image Recognition CNN Architecture